JeffersonLab/iguana/doc/testing.md

 # Testing and Validating Algorithms

 There are 2 ways to run tests:
-- `iguana-test`: an installed executable used for running single tests; this offers more control at the expense of being less user friendly
+- `iguana_test`: an installed executable used for running single tests; this offers more control at the expense of being less user friendly
-- `meson test`: user-friendly automation of `iguana-test`
+- `meson test`: user-friendly automation of `iguana_test`

 > [!IMPORTANT]
 > Both of these assume you are currently in your **build directory**.